nomocas/routedsl/README.md

 ```
 > npm install -g mocha
 ```
-Do not forget to install dev-dependencies. i.e. : from 'decompose' folder, type :
+Do not forget to install dev-dependencies. i.e. : from 'routedsl' folder, type :
 ```
 > npm install
 ```

-then, always in 'decompose' folder simply enter :
+then, always in 'routedsl' folder simply enter :
 ```
 > mocha
 ```

 ### In the browser

-Simply serve "decompose" folder in you favorite web server then open ./index.html.
+Simply serve "routedsl" folder in you favorite web server then open ./index.html.

 You could use the provided "gulp web server" by entering :
 ```